alexswan10k/POCOPersist/Readme.txt

             var u1Out = client.GetValue(1);

-The idea is that the interface resembles some of the simplest key/value operations available from  data access tools, and allows out of the box working with POCO's with minimal editing
+The idea is that the interface resembles some of the simplest key/value operations available from various KVP style data access tools, and allows out of the box serialization of POCO's with minimal manipulation.
+The ServiceStack.Text JSON serialiser is used for maximum performance and flexibility.

 The dependencies are as follows:
 ServiceStack.Text for their JSOn serialiser